prosenjit72/ic-devops-batch3/proenjit_ICDB3_231/git_assignment_01.md

 ## git commit-"Used to save your staged changes to the local repository in Git"
 git commit -m "<Your commit message>"

+## Create and switch to the new branch
+git checkout -b <branch-name>